Why Is Requesting Feedback Important for Your Company?

 There are many ways to start working on and improving the environment you have already built.
 One way could be to directly copy some of the best practices from other companies.
 Another way is to find out from your employees what they really want from your company and what kind of improvements will make them happier and more productive.

 I believe the second option is better because in this way you will be sure that you are spending money on things that will be appreciated instead of spending money on things that might be great, but not a good fit for your employees.

 How do you start implementing this?
 Regularly ask your employees what they want, show them your progress, and announce the changes in a proper way.

 Ways to Ask for Feedback

-There are many ways to ask for feedback, but first, it is important to mention that this exercise should include the entire company.
-From your part-time employees all the way to the CEO.
+There are many ways to ask for feedback, but first, it is important to mention that this exercise should include the entire company from your part-time employees all the way to the CEO.

-There are specialized companies that can offer professional feedback forms and also manage the feedback.
-In the end, they will send the results to you based on what you need to see as well as provide relevant reports, charts, and lists of burning issues raised.
+There are also specialized companies that can offer professional feedback forms and also manage the feedback.
+In the end, they will send the results to you based on what you need to see as well as provide relevant reports, charts, and lists of issues raised.